 Fraud and Scams

-HSBC takes fraud & other financial crimes very seriously.
-Even though we have market-leading fraud detection systems, we want you to be aware of the different ways criminals may try to scam you and your business.
+HSBC takes fraud and scams seriously.
+As well as using trusted fraud detection systems to help keep you safe, we want you to be aware of the different techniques criminals may use to target you and your business.

 Authorised Push Payment Scams